holadepo/docs/software/upgrade-astro-cli.md

 ### New Command to Run DAG Unit Tests with pytest

 You can now run custom unit tests for all DAGs in your Astro project with `astro dev pytest`, a new Astro CLI command that uses [pytest](https://docs.pytest.org/en/7.1.x/contents.html#), a common testing framework for Python.
-As part of this change, new Astro projects created via `astro dev init` now include a `tests` directory, which includes one example pytest built by Astronomer.
+As part of this change, new Astro projects created via `astro dev init` now include a `tests` directory, which includes one example unit test built by Astronomer.

 In addition to running tests locally, you can also run `astro dev pytest` as part of the deploy process to Astronomer Software.
 For more information, see [CLI Command Reference](cli-reference.md#astro-dev-pytest).